LlorencCB/phis-docs-community/docs/community.md

 ![create-person-admin](img/create-person_admin.png)

 `Groups (Admin only)`.
-Names of the Phis groups in which the new person will be included.
+Names of the PHIS groups in which the new person will be included.
 This field in the user creation is crucial, but can also be modified at a later time.
-Groups are selected from a the predefined list of groups found in Phis.
+Groups are selected from a the predefined list of groups found in PHIS.
 Moreover, when a new group is created, an existing person can be added to it from the **Group Creation** page.

 ### Manage a user account
 From the `Persons` menu, a user can manage its own account after clicking on the eye icon on the right of its name in order to view its personal information sheet.
 Both public information and password can be changed after clicking on the <span class="btn btn-primary">Update</span> button.

-### Get an access to Phis
+### Get an access to PHIS
-For those that do not own a Phis account, they can ask a account to be created by either :
+For those that do not own a PHIS account, they can ask a account to be created by either :

 - a PHIS user diplaying administrator rights
-- a PHIS manager (see *README.md* for Phis managers contact)
+- a PHIS manager (see *README.md* for PHIS managers contact)

 ## Access rights